Skip to main content

 Fork embeds

-Forks produce their own embeds at entry and exit, separate from the discord_embed tool.
+Forks produce their own embeds at entry and exit, separate from the embeds the agent sends during conversation.

 Fork entry

-When a fork starts (via /fork, the enter_fork MCP tool, or an inquiry button), a purple “Forked Session” embed is sent with three buttons:
+When a fork starts (via /fork, an agent action, or an inquiry button), a purple “Forked Session” embed appears with three buttons:

 ButtonStyleAction

-Save Contextsuccess (green)Promotes fork context to the main session
+Save ContextGreenPromotes fork context to the main session

 Fork exit